-Demonstration of Feature Recovery
+Demonstration of feature recovery

 In all the previous examples presented so far, no feature preservation is necessary.
 In aerospace applications, however, geometric feature preservation may be critical.
-For example, geometric features in an aircraft must be captured if one is to predict the lift and drag of the aircraft.
+For example, geometric features in an aircraft must be captured if one is to accurately predict the lift and drag of the aircraft.
 In this demonstration, a fighter aircraft is used as an example to demonstrate feature preservation.
-The input format of the aircraft is PLOT3D patches.
-The patches, however, do not form a "water-tight" geometry surface.
+The input format of the aircraft is PLOT3D surface patches.
+The patches, however, do not form a 'water-tight' geometry surface.
 There are mismatches, holes and overlaps along the patch boundaries.
-As a matter of fact, there is a large hole in the geometry, which must be filled before grid generation can take place.
+As a matter of fact, there is one large hole in the geometry, which must be filled before grid generation can take place.
 The other cracks and holes are very small, and do not need any special treatment.
-In addition, geometrically important sharp edges are detected automatically, or specified by the user, as shown in Figure 14a.
-Furthermore, several surface sources are used to cluster grid cells near sharp edges or high-curvature regions.
-A viscous Cartesian grid was and the computed pressure distribution at Mach = 0.3 is shown in Figure 14c.
+In addition, geometrically important sharp edges are detected automatically, or specified by the user, as shown in Plate 7(a).
+Furthermore, several surface sources are used to cluster grid cells near sharp edges or high-curvature regions due to the flexibility offered by the adaptive Cartesian grid.
+A viscous Cartesian grid was then generated successfully with critical feature preservation.
+The computational grid is shown in Plate 7(b).
+Note that the critical features were captured correctly.
+A sample flow computation was carried out, and the computed pressure distribution at Mach = 0.3 is shown in Plate 7(c), demonstrating the integrity of the computational grid.
+The total time spent in generating this grid is about a day, which includes both user time and CPU time to produce the grid.